ONNX to Burn: Development Guide

 As a reward, add an extra check to crates/burn-import/SUPPORTED-ONNX-OPS.md!

-If your operation takes inputs from constant nodes (such as weights in Conv1d, shape tensors in
+When to use: If your operation takes constant inputs (e.g., weights in Conv1d, shape tensors in

 Architecture Overview